echodns-oss/echodns-oss.github.io/_precepts/exoporia-synthesis.md

 ## Soul Synthesis Abilities
 **Level 1**

 The spirit has no charisma.
 At this level, it bends completely to your will and its use confers low corruption.

-The wearer gains a moth-like aspect, including the following properties
+The wearer gains a moth-like aspect, including the following properties:
 - Perfect night vision.
 - Low altitude flight.
 - Shed scales to create kaleidoscopic field.
 Greatly empowers the effect of other illusion-based abilities, allowing them to project potent images into empty space; alone, it is only somewhat mystifying.
 Can also deflect or redirect light-based attacks.